Frequently Asked Questions (FAQ)

 I want to be able to run big jobs using Google Compute Engine on the TCGA data hosted by the ISB-CGC.
 What should I do?

 You will need to request a Google Cloud Platform (GCP) project.
-Please see How to Request Cloud Credits for more details about requesting a project.

 Can I use any email address as a Google identity?